ericchase-library/ts-library/README.md

 bun run format
 ```

+My build tools use the Biome (https://biomejs.dev/) toolchain for formatting and linting most source files; as well as Prettier (https://prettier.io/) for formatting html and markdown files.
+Formatting has always been a massive pain point in web dev, and will probably continue to be so.
+From time to time, I find better tools for formatting files; and the build tools may be updated accordingly.

 ## Project Structure

 ### ./src/

 This folder contains _all_ of the library files including test files and working examples.
-If you _just_ want the library files themselves, then run the `bun run strip` command to copy all of the `./src/**/*.ts` files into the `./src-stripped/` folder.
-You can view the script in `./tools/strip.ts`.
-It's a simple script that can help you learn how to write your own automation scripts.
+If you _just_ want the library files themselves, then run the `bun run build` command.
+All `./src/**/*.ts` files will be copied into the `./src-stripped/` folder.

 ### ./build/